dingzhaowei/SiteTestMP/src/main/webapp/TestMP-Wiki.md

 You may have built or are going to create scripts to solve various environment-replated problems, like deploying packages, checking the build validity, configuring the environment, launching the automation, etc.

-TestMP help you organize, schedule, visualize, and monitor these local / remote scripts, to facilitate the test environment & process managment.
+TestMP help you organize, schedule, visualize, and monitor these local / remote scripts, to facilitate the test environment & process management.

 At first, there are some related terms: